 If you have any pets, it’s important that during the summer you keep them well groomed.
 As we previously mentioned, pollen particles easily become entangled in your pet’s fur.

 In order to prevent this from happening, you should wash your pets regularly to remove any dirt, grime or pollen from their coats.
 If you really want to reduce the amount of pollen your pet brings into your home, use a pet shampoo such as Pet+ Oatmeal Dog Shampoo.
-If your dog is suffering the wrath of hayfever as severely as you are, use this My Itchy Dog set to relieve them from the symptoms of pollen.

 As well as this, you can send your pet to the groomers for a haircut.
 Shorter hair dogs carry less pollen as it’s harder to stick.